Rechnungswesen

 Detailed information can be found in the Agenda

-Dr Teo Geldner: Dr Teo Geldner works at the Association of German Banks in the Banking Supervision and Accounting Working Group.
-There, he deals with issues relating to liquidity requirements for banks, third-party risk management and BCBS 239.
-He previously worked in research and consulting and holds a doctorate in macroeconomics and is a trained banker.
+Dr. Teo Geldner works as an Associate at the Association of German Banks in the Banking Supervision and Accounting team.
+He covers topics such as liquidity requirements for banks, third-party risk management, and BCBS 239.
+Previously, he worked in research and consulting.
+He holds a PhD in macroeconomics and is a trained banker.

 Ramona Häge

-Ramona Häge is a senior manager with over 20 years of experience in IT auditing and consulting for banks and financial service providers.
-She is responsible for IT internal auditing and supports our internal audit clients with complex IT projects, systems and digital business processes.
-Her focus is on digitalisation and the use of AI in internal auditing.
+Ramona Häge is Senior Manager at PwC Germany with over 20 years of experience in IT auditing and consulting for banks and financial service providers.
+She leads the area of IT Internal Audit and supports internal audit clients in complex IT projects, systems, and digital business processes.
+Her focus is on digitalization and the use of AI in internal audit.

 Amin Harig

-Amin Harig is an associate in IT auditing and consulting for financial institutions and has extensive experience in research on artificial intelligence in the service sector.
-His focus is on consulting on the use of new technologies in the financial sector.
-With his expertise, he supports companies in the successful implementation of digital innovations.
+Amin Harig works as an Associate at PwC Germany in IT audit and consulting for financial institutions.
+He brings extensive research experience on artificial intelligence in the services sector.
+His focus is on advising financial institutions on the use of new technologies, supporting them in the successful implementation of digital innovations.

 Torsten Jäger

-Torsten Jäger heads the Sustainable Finance team at the German Banking Association.
-In this role, he supports various international, European and national sustainable finance initiatives and is in regular contact with the relevant EU institutions and supervisory authorities (EBA, ECB, BaFin and Bundesbank).
-He has more than 19 years of experience in banking supervisory law and previously worked for the management consultancy zeb/, DZ Bank in London and Berliner Volksbank.
+Torsten Jäger heads the Sustainable Finance team at the Association of German Banks.
+In this role, he is involved in various international, European, and national Sustainable Finance initiatives and regularly liaises with key EU institutions and supervisory authorities (EBA, ECB, BaFin, and Bundesbank).
+He has more than 19 years of experience in banking supervisory law and has previously worked for management consultancy zeb/, DZ Bank in London, and Berliner Volksbank.

 Arne Klusmann

-Arne Klusmann is a lawyer and specialist in tax law.
-He advised medium-sized clients on tax law for over twenty years before joining the FDP parliamentary group in the Bundestag.
-Since May 2025, Arne Klusmann has represented the tax policy interests of the Banking Association in Berlin.
+Arne Klusmann is a lawyer and certified tax lawyer.
+He advised medium-sized clients on tax law for more than 20 years before joining the FDP parliamentary group in the German Bundestag.
+Since May 2025, he has represented the tax policy interests of the Association of German Banks in Berlin as Director.

 Oliver Scholz

-As project manager, Oliver Scholz has been instrumental in driving forward the development of strategic sustainability initiatives at Hamburg Commercial Bank AG (HCOB) since 2019 and has established corresponding ESG standards at the bank.
-With over 20 years of international experience in the financial industry, the business administration graduate and trained industrial clerk can draw on a wealth of experience, particularly in solving complex strategic issues, operational project management and process control.
+Oliver Scholz, Senior Vice President, ESG & Business Development, has been driving strategic sustainability initiatives at Hamburg Commercial Bank AG (HCOB) since 2019, establishing corresponding ESG standards within the bank.
+With over 20 years of international experience in the financial industry, he holds a degree in business administration and an industrial management qualification.
+He brings broad expertise in solving complex strategic challenges, operational project management, and process control.

 Silvia Schütte

-Silvia Schütte began her professional career at Sparkassenfinanzgruppe with an apprenticeship as an association auditor and then worked in financial communications at a major bank.
-She has now been working at the banking association for many years and deals with a wide range of supervisory and accounting issues.
+Silvia Schütte began her career in the German Savings Banks Finance Group with training as an association auditor and later worked in financial communications at a major bank.
+For many years now, she has served as Director of Banking Supervision and Accounting at the Association of German Banks, dealing with a wide range of supervisory and accounting issues.

 Sabine Weber

-Sabine Weber is Director of the Tax and Investments Working Group at the Association of German Banks in Berlin.
-She is responsible for all VAT issues in the banking and finance sector at national, European and international level.
+Sabine Weber is Director in the Taxes and Investments team of the Association of German Banks in Berlin.
+She is responsible for all VAT-related issues in banking and financial services at the national, European, and international levels.

 This website uses cookies to enable specific functionalities and to optimize the experience constantly.
 You accept the usage of cookies when visiting this website.